Thanks for your interest in working at Creative New Zealand.

 Ngā pūmanawatanga ōu | What you will bring

-You will be a strategic thinker, with good judgment and political nous, and an understanding of and respect for Tikanga Māori, along with an understanding of the principles and practice of Te Tiriti o Waitangi, and the implications of this for CNZ’s work.
+You will need an understanding of and respect for Tikanga Māori, along with an understanding of the principles and practice of Te Tiriti o Waitangi, and the implications of this for Creative New Zealand’s work.
 A broad understanding of diverse cultures and other ways of working is important, along with possessing the skillset to apply a multi-lensed approach to your mahi.
-A key part of our Senior Leadership team, you will have the ability to make a contribution in a collective decision-making context.
-Your excellent stakeholder management skills will assist you in building and developing mutually beneficial partnerships and you will be able to work effectively across cultures and functions.
-This is an exciting opportunity to make a significant contribution to the arts sector in Aotearoa and to embed our new funding approaches and ways of working.

 We welcome applicants from all walks of life and appreciate the richness of experience that your unique world view would bring to our whānau.